My Photo

 4. A Suite of Dances

-This one I don't know, but like The Concert it also brings the music on stage: a solo cellist playing Bach.
+This one I don't know, but like The Concert it brings the music on stage: a solo cellist playing Bach.
 So musically you can’t lose: Bach, Stravinsky, Debussy and Chopin.

 A footnote: the Australian Ballet's media publicity is touting Robbins in large type as the "Academy Award winning choreographer of West Side Story".
 I do sincerely hope that they don't get a bunch of disgruntled emails from patrons complaining about the absence of Bernstein's street gangs.